 Candidates can also engage in watching useful programs like Rajya Sabha TV debates, news to rejuvenate their knowledge and mind.
 In between, they are supposed to take a short break and highly recommended to act physically to stay active throughout the preparation.

 The UPSC aspirants might be postponing many things like reading the newspaper, reading NCERTs, solving question papers, answer writing etc. due to different reasons.
 Every time when you procrastinate something that can be done today, you are harming your chances towards success.
 When you feel like procrastinating a task, push yourself to do.
-Without shedding blood and sweat one cannot get into a prestigious position like IAS.
+Without shedding sweat one cannot get into a prestigious position like IAS.
 It is easy to procrastinate, but hard to achieve.
 So never create a backlog, especially while preparing for UPSC IAS exams.

 How can I stay active?